 I remember in elementary school being bored in school.
 I would go to the library before school and check out a Nancy Drew book or something similar.
 I’d read my book all day throughout class and at home.
 I’d finish the book that evening and then start the process again the next day.

 I firmly believe that most of my success in life has come as a result of my love of knowledge.
 I’m not the smartest person, but I know how to research and find solutions to problems.

-My daughter is one now and I want to foster the same love of reading and knowledge that my parent fostered in me.
+My daughter is almost two now and I want to foster the same love of reading and knowledge that my parent fostered in me.

 I’ve done a lot of research on the subject and have read over and over again that one of the best indicators of a child future reading skills is how frequently their parents read to them.